pinkiepie1811/EscapeRoom/README.md

 be creating a virtual escape room.

 ## How to play
 After compiling the program using the provided Makefile, the first player can start the game using `./player-one`.
-After that, the second player can connect to the port that player one is listening to (which will be displayed in the UI of player one).
+After that, the second player can connect to the port that player one is listening to (which will be displayed in the UI of player one) with `./player-two <server name> <port>`.
 Upon sucessful connections, players proceed by the instructions prompted in the game.

 ### How the program work: